duncanwang-eo/duncanwang-eo/_pages/english.md

       Feb 1993 – Nov 1997<span class="expand-icon"></span>, <strong>QRM</strong>, Shanghai RAAS Blood products Co., Ltd.
     </summary>
     <div class="details-content">
-      <span class="section-sub-title">Job Responsibilities:</span>
+      <span class="section-sub-title">Responsibilities:</span>
       <ul>
-        <li>Responsible for new product development.</li>
+        <li>Involved deeply in the development of new blood products.</li>
-        <li>Responsible for establishing standards for raw materials, intermediates, and finished products.</li>
+        <li>Responsible for prescription of the specification for raw materials, processed materials and final products.</li>
-        <li>Establishment, certification, and continuous improvement of the quality management system.</li>
+        <li>Establish, implement and continuously improve a quality system.</li>
-        <li>Responsible for supervising the implementation of product process documents.</li>
-        <li>Responsible for risk management and control activities for blood products, and reliability validation of viral inactivation processes.</li>
+        <li>Responsible for risk management activity of blood products, responsible for validation of virus inactivation process.</li>
-        <li>Responsible for the compilation and consolidation of new product registration documents for blood products.</li>
+        <li>Responsible for new products registration in SFDA (now called NMPA).</li>
-        <li>Responsible for post-market surveillance of blood products.</li>
+        <li>Responsible for market surveillance of post-marketed products.</li>
-        <li>Quality Assurance Team Building: Personnel planning, recruitment, training, assessment, etc.</li>
-        <li>Responsible for product registration and communication with the SFDA (State Food and Drug Administration).</li>
+        <li>Quality assurance team building: resource planning, recruiting, training, qualification and evaluation.</li>
+        <li>Keep liaison and contact with SFDA officials.</li>
       </ul>
-      <span class="section-sub-title">Key Achievements:</span>
+      <span class="section-sub-title">Major Achievement:</span>
       <ul>
-        <li>Established a quality management system for blood product production in accordance with cGMP requirements and obtained SFDA certification.</li>
+        <li>Established the quality system of bloodline product production according cGMP and got through SFDA certification in 1997.</li>
-        <li>Established a risk management control system for blood products.
-Implemented risk management in all aspects of production and product design changes, achieving zero complaints for critical product quality items.</li>
+        <li>Established the risk management system for blood products, implement the system in all phase of product and design change process.</li>
-        <li>Made critical contributions to the process R&D and process confirmation of 4 blood products (Human Albumin, Prothrombin Complex, Factor VIII, Fibrinogen).</li>
+        <li>Gave contribution to the development of four new products (IVIG, PCC, Factor VIII and Fibrinogen) in aspect of process scheme and by-product identification and residual analysis.</li>
-        <li>Established a reliability validation system for viral inactivation.</li>
+        <li>Established the validation system for the virus inactivation process.</li>
         <li>Established an assessment system for raw material manufacturers.</li>
       </ul>
     </div>